ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 by its clients.

-If the HTTPS client has configuration options for not sending cookies to third parties, SCTs MUST be treated as cookies with respect to this setting.
+If the HTTPS client has configuration options for not sending cookies to third parties, SCTs of third parties MUST be treated as cookies with respect to this setting.
+These prevents third party tracking through the use of SCTs/certificates, which would bypass the cookie policy.
-\[TODO: expand on why -- local storage cleanup; more?\]

 SCTs and corresponding certificates are POSTed to the originating HTTPS server at the well-known URL: